a88217/Difference-Finder/README.md

 # Difference Finder

-### Difference Finder is a program that determines the difference between two data structures.
+### Difference Finder is a console program that determines the difference between two data structures.

 Utility features: